inkognitro/react-app-tutorial/07-collections.md

 ```

 ### 7.5 Create a gender selection in the user registration form
-Now, we are able to profit from the work we have done so far.
+Now, we are able to benefit from the work we have done so far.
 Let's create a gender selection in the user registration form with no effort.

 ```typescript jsx